-If you’re of Asian descent, you have genetic influences from a range of countries including China, Japan and the Far East as well as India, Southeast Asia and the Pacific Islands.
-Asian skin tones range from very light, pale skin to light or dark brown skin.
-While the different countries’ climate and characteristics may affect your skin health, there are some skin conditions that are common to all men and women of Asian descent.
+Asian skin conditions have genetic influences from a range of countries that include China, Japan, India, Southern Asia and part of the Pacific.
+Skin tones vary from very pale skin to light or dark brown.
+Regardless of climate variables that affect skin health, some skin conditions seem to be more prevalent among Asian people.

 “My goal is to provide personalized, comprehensive medical and surgical dermatology for people of all ages and ethnicities here in our new Central Texas home.”

 - Weilan Johnson, MD, Dermatology Associates of Central Texas

 Asian skin produces more oil due to the warmer climates of the regions.
 As a result Asians are more vulnerable than others to acne outbreaks.
 In most cases the breakouts are keloids, hardened bumps.
 Unfortunately, without treatment, this can lead to acne scarring.

 Melanin is abundant in Asian skin and melanin cells are sensitive to inflammation or injury.
 When Asian skin is affected with deeper acne pustules it can leave post-inflammatory hyperpigmentation (PIH).
 These are dark spots or patches that stay on the skin after a skin injury.
 Almost any kind of rash or acne can make this happen.